pisontechnology/gitpractice/README.md

 # gitpractice

 ## TASK
-### Please add yourself to the sign-in list and make your first commit using the web. we are going to learn how to do this.
+### Please add yourself to the sign-in list and make your first commit to a file called sign_in.md.
+We are going to learn how to do this in a variety of ways.
 [sign_in.md](https://github.com/pisontechnology/gitpractice/blob/master/sign_in.md)

 * Add/make change to sign_in.md through git web